delpinolisette/victory-garden/README.md

 1. SQLite 3
     - for some reason this wasn't set up for me on Windows so make sure to verify installation and that it's on PATH.

+TODO:
-TODO: finish writing documentation :)
+1. finish writing documentation :)
-- work on constructing a ruby virtual environment.
+2. work on constructing a ruby virtual environment, to avoid conflicts with OS and Ruby versions.

 # TODO: Make sure to cover: